 Even the la sounds of Don’t fear the Reaper are there for a reason.
 They keep the mood of the song light and loving.
 If the song were about Death and endings alone, la would feel out of place (imagine a lalala in the middle of Back to Black), but for a song about the natural rhythm of Life, la has an energy that’s just right.
 Never discount the usefulness of a la or three when you’re writing a song:

-I’d say that one of the reasons for the lack of powerful covers of Don’t Fear the Reaper is because Buck Dharma gives Death enough attention, but no more than it deserves.
+Buck Dharma gives Death enough attention, but no more than it deserves.
 He treads a liminal line.
 The Reaper is there, of course, in the title and in the chorus, but Buck doesn’t sing with a Death Metal focus or a slow, macabre intensity.
 He doesn’t sound too jolly, but he doesn’t sound sad either.
-He sings the words as he wrote them: the Reaper as an enthralling part of life.
+He sings the words as he wrote them: the Reaper as an necessary part of life.

-If you’re writing a song in English: let every word earn its place, through sound first and meaning second.
+When you write a song in English: let every word earn its place, through sound first and meaning second.
 Don’t fear is a masterful choice of words.
-It’s not the kind of English you learn in class, but it’s the English that this song needs.
+It’s not the kind of English you learn in English class, but it’s the English that this song needs.

 If English isn’t your first language: when you sing Don’t Fear the Reaper, let the words float free, but not too free.
-The fascination of the song lies in the contrast between its regular, upbeat sound and the presence of Death/the Reaper.
-Death is present, but so is Love and Life.
-Sing the words too ‘meaningfully’ and ‘death consciously’ and you’ll lose it all.
+The intriguing power of the song lies in the contrast between its regular, upbeat sound and the presence of Death/the Reaper.
+Death is present, but so are Love and Life.
+Sing the words too ‘meaningfully’ and ‘death consciously’ and you lose it all.
 Sing it too casually and you’ll lose too.
 What has made the song a classic, in its original version?
 Look for the answer to that question before you sing it.
-Look closely.
+Look carefully.